brandur/sorg/content/fragments-drafts/managed-environments.md

 That's not to say that you should go out and build your own operating system or car.
-There is a point where the complexity is considerable, and the walls of the black box sufficienty opaque, that we should seal it off and accept the cost of going to see the mechanic a few times a year.
+There is a point where the complexity is so considerable, and the walls of the black box sufficienty opaque, that it's appropriate to seal it off and accept the cost of going to see the mechanic a few times a year.

-Development environments aren't like this.
+Development environments don't fit in this category.
 They're lighter weight for one, but also so dynamic (changes to code, runtimes, and libraries are happening on a daily basis) that they're more prone to problems.
 In their case, the extra pain is well worth the insight that it buys.